cuba-platform/emailtemplate-addon/README.md

 ```java
     EmailInfo generateEmail(EmailTemplate emailTemplate, Map<String, Object> params)
 ```
-2. To check that the report input parameter did not change own parameter type
+3. To check that the report input parameter did not change own parameter type
 ```java
     void checkParameterTypeChanged(ReportInputParameter inputParameter, ParameterValue parameterValue)
 ```
+The EmailTemplate class contains caption, body and attachments for email where body is a report and attachments is a collection of reports.

+The ReportWithParams class is a wrapper for report a map of parameters for that report.

+The ParameterValue class is the storage for string representation of default value of parameter with alias and type.

+The ReportInputParameter is a class of reporting component.

+The EmailInfo is a one of the classes of cuba email service.